matroux/ITO33-old/content/solutions/_index.md

       type: section
       section: solutions
       title: >-
-        Evolve in today's ever-changing
+        Navigate in today's

-        digital world with connected solutions
+        volatile markets

-        that make your work easier
+        with robust solutions and reliable outputs
       subtitle: WE PROVIDE THE SOLUTION FOR ASSET MANAGEMENT
       lists:
       - heading: |